0x00wolf/Hack-to-the-Future/README.md

 ![b-side header](imgs/header.png)

-This repository contains information for the Hack to the Future hackathon.
+Welcome to the official repo for the Hack to the Future hackathon, organized by the Dalhousie Hackers Society.
+Find all the information required to pariticipate (or judge the event) below.
+We are very excited to be hosting our society's first major hackathon & hope it to be the first of many.

 Keep calm and hack on!

 ## Index